OCN-682-UH/Malilay_Final_Project/README.md

 | `MPA_STATUS` | Indicates whether location of coordinates are within or outside the MPA  | num |

 ## 2. MPApointsbarplotdata
+*guamFS* data filtered with the *gu_mpa.shp* to reflect coordinates within and outside of the MPA for the interactive bar plot.

 | Variable | Definition | Data Type |
 |----|----|----|